Lipid emulsion: Nutrition

 Intralipid and other balanced lipid emulsions provide essential fatty acids, linoleic acid (LA), an omega-6 fatty acid, alpha-linolenic acid (ALA), an omega-3 fatty acid.
 The emulsion is used as a component of intravenous nutrition for people who are unable to get nutrition via an oral diet.
 These nutrients are combined with the intention of administering parenteral nutrition, where nutrients are delivered in an alternative pathway other than the gastrointestinal tract.

 Local anaesthetic toxicity

 Lipid emulsions are effective in treating experimental models of severe cardiotoxicity from intravenous overdose of local anaesthetic drugs such as bupivacaine.

 They have been effective in people unresponsive to the usual resuscitation methods.
 They have subsequently been used off-label in the treatment of overdose from other fat-soluble medications.

 Vehicle for other medications

 Propofol is dissolved in a lipid emulsion for intravenous use.
-Sometimes etomidate (the vehicle for etomidate is propylene glycol) is supplied using a lipid emulsion as a vehicle.
+Sometimes etomidate (the usual vehicle for etomidate is propylene glycol) is supplied using a lipid emulsion as a vehicle.
 The possibility of lipid emulsions as an alternative drug delivery medium is under works.